itdxer/neupy/site/docs/algorithms/signals.rst

 Basics
 ------

 Signal is a special type of functions that can be triggered after a certain event.
-The ``epoch_end_signal`` event triggers after each training epoch.
+The ``signals`` event triggers after each training epoch.

 .. code-block:: python